enothen/ansible-image-builder/README.md

 You can use `ansible-image-builder` to build all of the image types supported by Insights Image Builder.

 ### Downloadable images
-This type of images are copied to an AWS S3 bucket after the build completes successfully, so that they can be downloaded to be used in private clouds, virtualization environments, etc.
+These types of images are copied to an AWS S3 bucket after the build completes successfully, so that they can be downloaded to be used in private clouds, virtualization environments, etc.
 - edge-commit
 - edge-installer
 - guest-image